SimonStimberg/bathingInLightness/bulbCluster/README.md

 ## Cluster07f
 - rectangular world size implemented
   - adjusted parameters correspondingly - also the creation for a random bulb cluster
+- added a attraction point in the center to award the swarm for staying more in the center

 ## Cluster08
 - Implementation of Skeleton Tracker